Photoevaporation from Inner Protoplanetary Disks Confronted with Observations: Introduction

 \section{Introduction}

 As the birthplaces of planets, protoplanetary disks (PPDs) undergo dispersal through various processes, including planet formation, accretion onto the central protostar, and outflowing in winds.
 The latter two processes compete with planet formation, limiting the available time and mass for it \citep{2023ASPC..534..567P}.
 Photoevaporation occurs in the absence of magnetic fields, where high-energy photons heat the gas and unbind it from the star \citep[e.g.][]{2006MNRAS.369..216A, 2009ApJ...690.1539G, 2010MNRAS.401.1415O, 2017ApJ...847...11W}.
 These winds only carry off their own share of angular momenta and are not directly related to disk accretion.
 On the other hand, magnetized winds can exert torque on the disk and drive accretion.
 Two types of magnetized winds have been identified: magnetocentrifugal winds and magneto-thermal winds; modeling suggests that the latter type prevails in PPDs \citep{2016ApJ...818..152B}.
-Numerical studies of magnetized winds and associated accretions desire the consistent inclusion of physical processes related to non-ideal magnetohydrodynamics (MHD) \citep[e.g.][] {Wardle+Konigl1993, Bai+Goodman2009, 2016ApJ...819...68X, 2017ApJ...845...75B, 2019ApJ...874...90W}.
-With proper treatments of radiation and subsequent non-equilibrium thermochemistry, ``hybrid'' winds putting photoevaporations on the tops of magnetized outflows were found in \citet{2019ApJ...874...90W}, yet the foundations were still the magnetized winds.
+Numerical studies of magnetized winds and associated accretion demand the consistent inclusion of physical processes related to non-ideal magnetohydrodynamics (MHD) \citep[e.g.][] {Wardle+Konigl1993, Bai+Goodman2009, 2016ApJ...819...68X, 2017ApJ...845...75B, 2019ApJ...874...90W}.
+With proper treatments of radiation and subsequent non-equilibrium thermochemistry, ``hybrid'' winds with photoevaporation based on and spatially located above magnetized outflows were found in \citet{2019ApJ...874...90W}, yet the foundations were still the magnetized winds.